Welcome to Radio Free Flint Podcast

 Potholes, Roads and the Future of a Michigan Rustbelt Town

-We discuss how the roads got so bad and how to fix the problem with road and infrastructure expert Dr. John Daly.
+Send us a text We discuss how the roads got so bad and how to fix the problem with road and infrastructure expert Dr. John Daly.
 Michigan has a significant problem with its roads and bridges.
-The state has one of the country's highest …
+The state has one of the highest numbers of structurally deficient bridges in the country, and many of its …

 Nov.
 15, 2022